mtsar/mtsar-website/index.md

 Crowdsourcing is an established approach for producing and analyzing data that can be represented as a human-assisted computation system.

 **Mechanical Tsar** is an engine for running a highly customizable hosted crowdsourcing platform controlling the entire annotation process including such elements as task allocation, worker ranking and result aggregation.
+Read the [About](/about) page for details.

 ## Happy Users